 Can I be a proofreader without experience?

 If you’ve never been paid for proofreading and editing, then no. If however, you have done it privately (e.g., correcting your sister-in-law’s spelling on her Facebook post), then yes.
-Just like any other job, the only way to get hired is to get your foot in the door through either working for free or by proving that you can do it well enough so that whoever is hiring will trust you with their work.
+Just like any other job, the only way to get hired is to get your foot in the door by either working for free or by proving that you can do it well enough so that whoever is hiring will trust you with their work.

 How to prove your credibility when applying for proofreading jobs

 The second part of this question has already been answered at great length throughout this article so I’m going to focus more on how to prove your credibility when applying for a proofreading job.